Crisis and Disaster Management

 - Opt to do a work placement with an emergency planning, crisis management or disaster response organisation

 What opportunities might it lead to?

-We will give you the knowledge and practical skills to ensure an interesting and rewarding career in the specialist area of geological hazards consultancy and management, both in the UK and overseas.
+We will give you the knowledge and practical skills to ensure an interesting and rewarding career in the emergency planning, crisis management or disaster response sectors, both in the UK and overseas.

 Here are some routes our graduates have pursued:

 Portsmouth is the only university I found in the UK, Canada or the USA that teaches disaster management as a solid combination of earth sciences and business.

 Angela Parker, MSc Crisis and Disaster Management student 2013